FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 PSI Multicultivators (Fig \@ref(fig:LabeledMC); PSI, Drásov, Czech Republic).
-Each multicultivator individually controls 8 tubes at a common temperature of 22°C. Each tube containing 70 mL of Pro99 media was inoculated with 10 mL of growing maintenance culture.
+Each multicultivator individually controls 8 tubes at a common temperature of 22°C. Each tube containing 70 mL of Pro99 media was inoculated with 10 mL of growing maintenance culture approximately 16 to 22 hours before the start of each growth experiment.
+The tubes containing the cultures were placed in the Multicultivator water bath set at 22°C, sparged with the experimental [O~2~], and kept in the dark for approximately 12 hours until the photoregime of a sinusoidal photoperiod commenced the following morning such that peak PAR occurred at noon each day.
 In a factorial matrix design, each tube was then subject to an individual combination of sinusoidal photoperiod (4, 8, 12, 16 h); reaching a peak PAR (30, 90, 180 µmol photons m^-2^ s^-1^), with defined spectral bandwidth (White